PyMesh/PyMesh/docs/api_mesh_generation.rst

 Triangulation
 -------------

-Triangulation is 2D is often solved using Shewchuk's `triangle library
+Triangulation in 2D is often solved using Shewchuk's `triangle library
 <https://www.cs.cmu.edu/~quake/triangle.html>`_.
 It is both robust and
 flexible.
 We provide a pythonic wrapper over Shewchuk's triangle that exposes most of its powers.